 “I now feel confident to that I could shop safely on the internet.”

 “A great course and tea and biscuits too.”

-Take Part Hertfordshire was a nationally funded two-year programme that started in 2009.
-As part of a national learning framework, it aimed to enable groups and individuals to get more involved in local communities and decision making and have a stronger voice.
+Take Part Hertfordshire is a nationally funded two-year programme that commenced in 2009.
+As part of the national learning framework, it aims to enable groups and individuals to get more involved in local communities, decision making processes and have a stronger voice.

-There were two project areas within Hertfordshire, each with a different focus:
+There are two project areas within Hertfordshire, each with a different focus:

-- Demographic: focused on black and minority ethnic (BME) groups in Stevenage.
+- Demographic: focuses on black and minority ethnic (BAME) groups in Stevenage.

-- Geographic: focused on the Cowley Hill ward in Borehamwood
+- Geographic: focuses on the Cowley Hill ward in Borehamwood

-The programme was managed by Hertfordshire County Council with delivery arrangements unique to each area but both involving voluntary sector organisations that employed the project’s two part-time Project Officers.
-Take Part Stevenage was managed by Stevenage Borough Council and delivered through Stevenage World Forum who hosted the Project Officer.
-They worked with BME communities across the district with over 100 people participating in the programme.
+This programme is managed by the Hertfordshire County Council with delivery arrangements unique to each area but both involving the voluntary sector organisations that employs the project’s two part-time Project Officers.
+Take Part Stevenage is managed by Stevenage Borough Council and is delivered through Stevenage World Forum who hosts the Project Officer.
+They work alongside BME communities across the district with over 100 people participating in the programme.

 Over the two years, more than 20 activities were organised including: